Reasons You May Need a Colonoscopy: GastroDoxs PLLC: Gastroenterologists

 A colonoscopy is a procedure that involves placing a long, narrow, flexible tube through your anus into your rectum and colon.
 Attached to the tube is a small camera that gives the doctor a look at the inside of your colon lining, which is where colon cancer starts.

 Colon cancer usually begins as precancerous polyps.
-These polyps are not cancerous themselves, but the cells can morph into cancer later on.
+These the-link-between-obesity-and-acid-refluxpolyps are not cancerous themselves, but the cells can morph into cancer later on.
 If polyps are detected during a colonoscopy, Dr. Pothuri can remove them and prevent them from causing you future harm.

 When do I need a colon cancer screening?